Last Updated on August 6, 2020

-One of life’s simple joys to have a freezer full of ButcherBox’s clean, delicious meat, easily accessible whenever you want a healthy meal.
+One of life’s simple joys is to have a freezer full of ButcherBox’s delicious meat, easily accessible whenever you want an amazing meal.

 But we understand that knowing exactly what to do with your frozen meat can be a little confusing.
 At ButcherBox, we’re lucky to have in-house meat industry experts and experienced chefs who can answer our most pressing frozen meat storage and defrosting questions.
 We put together this guide, to share that wisdom.

 At the bottom of this post, we’ve also included some advice on what you can do to organize your meat and maximize freezer space after your frozen meat arrives on your doorstep.

 What to know about defrosting in the refrigerator

 The safest way to thaw frozen meat is in the refrigerator.
 Generally, an average size cut of meat takes a day to fully defrost in a fridge.
 Larger cuts or whole birds (like a turkey) take about 24 hours per five pounds to thaw.

 The times mentioned below are what the USDA recommends for storing meat after it has defrosted in the fridge.

 How long different proteins and cuts stay fresh in the fridge